svpatro/Manim-Files/README.md

 # Manim Files
 Using the [Manim](https://github.com/ManimCommunity/manim) library by 3Blue1Brown, I created some of my own animations.
-All files, with the exception of the manim rendering folder, were created by me.
+All files in the scenes folder were custom created by me!

 To render out the videos via CLI (Command-Line interface), use the following command: